Standing Upper Body Rotation

 Standing Upper Body Rotation Instructions

-- Return to the starting position and repeat the rotation to the left.
+- Reverse and rotate to the left.

 Standing Upper Body Rotation Form & Visual